 Toranomon Hills Mori Tower 虎ノ門ヒルズ 森タワー

-Toranomon Hills is a 52-story skyscraper complex in Toranomon, Minato-ku, Tokyo.
-Opened in 2014 (Heisei 26), it houses shopping facilities, restaurants, cafes, a conference center, office areas, residential areas, and Andaz Tokyo (hotel).
-The restaurant zone is a bright and open space with a three-story atrium facing the garden.
+Toranomon Hills is a 52-storey skyscraper complex in Toranomon, Minato-ku, Tokyo.
+Opened in 2014, it houses shopping facilities, restaurants, cafés, a conference centre, office areas, residential areas, and Andaz Tokyo, a hotel.

 Find out more about Toranomon Hills Mori Tower here on Google maps.